 Mobility is a basic human right.
 To such an extent that any accident, injury, or illness restricting our capacity to move, renders us “dis-abled”.

 Today, there are an estimated 10 million people worldwide living with the loss of a leg, for whom the cornerstone of mobility is their prosthesis.
-Sadly, even in developed countries, it is not uncommon for prosthetic users to be provided with a sub-optimally fitted prosthetic leg that causes great pain and widely impairs their mobility.
-Indeed, an intimate (ideal? perfect?) fit is of the uttermost importance in order to avoid pressure points and friction, which are known to cause inflammations and ulcers.
+Sadly, even in developed countries, it is not uncommon for prosthetic users to be provided with a prosthetic leg composed of some standardised components that can cause great pain and widely impair their mobility.
+Indeed, a properly fitting prosthesis is of the uttermost importance in order to avoid pressure points and friction, which are known to cause inflammations and ulcers.

 One of the main components of the prosthesis is the liner, a silicone sock worn between the leg and the hard socket shell in which patients insert their residual limb.
 Liners damp the shocks of walking and distribute the pressure on the surface of the limb.
 Through these functions, liners play a crucial role in the overall comfort and mobility that patients.